osc-delft/newsletters/README.md

 ## How can I contribute?
 You can:
-- Let us know if you spot typos in our existing drafts, by opening an issue
+- Let us know if you spot typos in our existing drafts, by opening an [issue](https://github.com/osc-delft/newsletters/issues)
+- Check our [list of issues](https://github.com/osc-delft/newsletters/issues) and see if you can help fix some of them!
 - Contribute newsletter content- we will have an open issue when we are drafting a next newsletter, and you can add your item(s) by commenting there.
 - Direct new members here so they know what they receive in their mailboxes when they become community members! :book: